 According to Columbia’s mission statement, the university “seeks to attract a diverse and international faculty and student body, to support research and teaching on global issues, and to create academic relationships with many countries and regions.”
 Columbia isn’t just saying that.
 The university has an impressive history of diversity — it was the first American university to enroll 1000 international students, the home of the first African American advocacy group on a multi-racial campus in the U.S and of the first gay-rights advocacy group on any college campus.
 Today, diversity remains a priority for Columbia.

 The class of 2026 hails from all 50 states and 86 countries.
 Reflecting the growing diversity of Columbia’s student body, the number of admitted students who identified as students of color increased by 4 percent over last year, and first-generation college students increased by 3 percent.

 What extracurriculars does Columbia have?

 Regardless of your interests, Columbia has an organization for you.
 They have excellent and abundant resources for students interested in the arts, whether it’s studying art history, attending shows in the city, or working on your own projects on campus.
 The arts are not the only way to engage with the bustling city surrounding Columbia.
-There are ample community service opportunities that will help you break the Columbia bubble and give back to the people around you.
-When you live in a city as socioeconomically diverse as New York, you have a responsibility to consider your privilege as a student at such an elite institution, and can make time in your schedule to participate in the greater New York community.
+There are ample community service opportunities that will help you break out of the Columbia bubble and give back to the people around you.
 In terms of athletics, Columbia is a Division I school that competes within the Ivy League.
 They have 14 varsity men’s teams and 15 varsity women’s teams.
 You can learn more about their athletics department here.